pesekt1/node-workers-example/README.md

 Because these are separate processes, they can be scaled independently based on specific application needs.
 Read the [Process Model](https://devcenter.heroku.com/articles/process-model) article for a more in-depth understanding of Heroku’s process model.

-The `web` process serves the `index.html` and `client.js` files which implement a simplified example of a frontend interface that kicks off new jobs and checks in on them.
+The `web` process serves the `index.html` and `client.js` files which implement a simplified example of a frontend interface that kicks off new jobs and checks in on them...